coderefinery/train-the-trainer/content/streaming.md

 - How do you keep all this straight in your head?

+## CodeRefinery control panel

+- A custom application that controls scenes
+- Based on OBS-websocket (remote control connection for OBS - we'll learn about this later)
+- Can also work remotely, so that you can have a remote director

 ## How scenes are controlled

 What has to be done during a course?